 Real-world examples of its use include:

-- to develop a public map of helpful and harmful AI across the world
+- AI Global: Map of helpful and harmful AI

-- to identify and assess the personal risks of AI
+- WE and AI: Research study on the personal risks of AI

 Terms and contributions

-The repository is an open resource which anyone is free to use, copy and adapt under the terms of its license.
+The AIAAIC repository is a free, open resource which anyone can use, copy and adapt under the terms of its CC BY 4.0 license.